 Sara McAreavey's Story

-Sara's story is quite unusual as she was diagnosed with scleroderma very quickly.
-Her and her sister developed Raynaud's a year ago.
-She had been constantly ill and had infections for 2 years and did suspect an autoimmune condition due to Lupus being in the family.
-In January 2020 her GP sent off bloods, she was diagnosed in February and saw a rheumatologist a week later.
+Sara was diagnosed with scleroderma in February 2020.
+She had been constantly ill with severe infections for two years, as well as symptoms of Raynaud’s, and suspected an autoimmune condition due to Lupus being in the family.
+In January 2020, her GP sent off bloods, which came back positive for scleroderma and she saw a rheumatologist a week later.

-This all happened at a difficult time for Sara, she was already signed off work for 9 weeks with fatigue, chronic insomnia and anxiety, her grandmother was diagnosed with terminal cancer and she had suspected COVID-19.
-It was a really overwhelming experience but after a difficult few months things have started to get much better and Sara has been able to start working again from home.
+“My diagnosis came at a very difficult time; I was signed off work for 9 weeks with fatigue, chronic insomnia and anxiety, my grandmother was diagnosed with terminal cancer and I had suspected COVID-19.
+It was a really overwhelming experience, especially with the pandemic and lockdown, but after a difficult few months, things started to improve and I was able to start working again from home.

 I recovered relatively quickly from COVID-19, but unfortunately developed ‘long covid’, which included a partially collapsed lung, and long-term loss of taste and smell.
 This was followed by parosmia (a distortion in taste and smell), which was in itself very distressing.
 It is thought that the scleroderma also significantly delayed my recovery, and it’s taken a lot longer to ‘get back to normal’ than my partner, who contracted suspected COVID-19 at the same time as me.

 My treatments and ability to see specialists have also been delayed and as this was so early in my scleroderma journey, it was daunting to have to self-manage without much information.
 The only treatment I was able to access was a low dose of nifedipine for Raynaud's, and some amitriptyline for pain.